mstksg/inCode/copy/entries/huffman-3.md

 ### Design

-Let's try to see the plan for our decoding script, applying what we learned
+Let's try to see the plan for our decoding script, applying what we learned before; we want a pipe that:
-before:
-did before in

-1. Read in `ByteString`s from a file
+1. Reads in `ByteString`s from a file
-2. Turn those `ByteString`s into `Word8`s.
+2. Turns those `ByteString`s into `Word8`s.
-3. Turn those `Word8`s into `Direction`s.
+3. Turns those `Word8`s into `Direction`s.
-4. Turn those `Direction`s into `Word8`s again, by using each incoming `Direction` to search our given huffman encoding tree.
+4. Turns those `Direction`s into `Word8`s again, by using each incoming `Direction` to search our given Huffman encoding tree.
-5. Take the `Word8` producer given by the composition/connecting of steps 1 -
+5. Takes the `Word8` producer given by the composition/connecting of steps 1 -
     5, and transform it into a `ByteString` producer using `view pack`
-6. Write those incoming `ByteString`s to our output file.
+6. Writes those incoming `ByteString`s to our output file.

 ### Down to it